Image 1 of 16

 ISBN 978-9934-591-15-0

 Many people would tell you, looking at these photographs by Anastasia Tsayder, that what they're looking at are quintessentially post-Soviet, Eastern European images.
 They might enjoy them as documents of a unique and unusual civilization that has fallen into desuetude; conversely, or at the same time they might see them as evidence of the awful state of Homo Sovieticus, a species apparently incapable of caring for its own environment, and left bewildered by the refusal of the state to continue providing this care.
 Looking out of my window in a small block of council flats in a pleasant part of London, I find both reactions a little puzzling.
-The environment documented here – a landscape of optimistic but standardized post-war housing, whose green spaces have been overtaken by nature, is almost exactly what I can see when I look from the walkways of my block.
-Owen Hatherley, from the book’s afterword by
+The environment documented here – a landscape of optimistic but standardized post-war housing, whose green spaces have been overtaken by nature, is almost exactly what I can see when I look from the walkways of my block. — Owen Hatherley, from the book’s afterword.

 Photography: Anastasia Tsayder